algolia/color-extractor/README.md

 color(s).

 The design of the library can be viewed as a pipeline composed of several sequential processing.
-Each of these processing accepts several options in order to tune its behavior to better fit your catalog.
+Each of these processings accepts several options in order to tune its behavior to better fit your catalog.
 Those processings are (in order):